Talbot Mundy: Reception and legacy

 In 1983, Donald M. Grant published an edited collection of Mundy's work, Talbot Mundy, Messenger of Destiny, which also featured a bibliography and essays from two fantasy authors, Darrel Crombie and Fritz Leiber.
 That same year, Grant published Ellis' biography of Mundy, which was based on the Bobbs-Merrill correspondence held at Indiana University.
 Also in 1983, the writer-director Philip Kaufman and the producer Steve Roth announced plans for an adaptation of some of Mundy's novels, to be called Jimgrim vs. the Nine Unknown.
 The project was shelved after the financers, Tri-Star, pulled out following the commercial failure of Kaufman's The Right Stuff.
 In 1995, Mark Jaqua assembled Mundy's articles on Theosophy into a single volume, The Lama's Law.
 In 1998, the first website devoted to Mundy was established; it had been created by R. T. Gaut, who ran it until his death.

 Mundy's work has been very influential on later writers.
-Those who have cited him as an influence on their own work include Robert E. Howard, E. Hoffman Price, Robert A. Heinlein, Fritz Leiber, and H. Warner Munn.
+Those who have cited him as an influence on their own work include Robert E. Howard, E. Hoffmann Price, Robert A. Heinlein, Fritz Leiber, H. Warner Munn and C. L. Moore.
 Other science-fiction and fantasy writers who cited Mundy as an influence included Andre Norton, Jeremy Lane, L. Sprague de Camp, Marion Zimmer Bradley and Daniel Easterman.
 James Hilton's novel Lost Horizon was partly inspired by Mundy's work.
 S.M.
 Stirling's 2002 alternate-history novel The Peshawar Lancers is inspired by Mundy's adventure novels, and several of its characters share names with those of Mundy's (e.g. Athelstane King and Yasmini), albeit with different backstories (since the novel is set in a parallel 2025 in which Europe was destroyed in a natural disaster, making India the seat of the British Empire).